-An unannounced inspection took place on 6 October 2017 from 09.50 to 14.15.
+An unannounced inspection took place on 20 March 2018 from 10.50 to 12.50.

-This inspection was underpinned by The Residential Care Homes Regulations (Northern Ireland) 2005 and the Department of Health, Social Services and Public Safety (DHSSPS) Residential Care Homes Minimum Standards (2011).
+This inspection was underpinned by The Health and Personal Social Services (Quality, Improvement and Regulation) (Northern Ireland) Order 2003, The Residential Care Homes Regulations (Northern Ireland) 2005 and the Department of Health, Social Services and Public Safety (DHSSPS) Residential Care Homes Minimum Standards (2011).

-This was the first medicines management inspection since registration.
-The inspection sought to determine if the home was delivering safe, effective and compassionate care and if the service was well led.
+The inspection assessed progress with any areas for improvement identified during and since the last medicines management inspection and to determine if the home was delivering safe, effective and compassionate care and if the service was well led.

-Evidence of good practice was found in relation to medicines administration, the majority of medicine records, storage and the management of controlled drugs.
+Evidence of good practice was found in relation to medicines administration and medicine records.

-Areas requiring improvement were identified in relation to signing and verifying personal medication records and records of receipt of medicines.
+One area requiring improvement was identified in relation to the cold storage of medicines.

-Residents were relaxed and comfortable in the home.
+Residents were observed to be relaxed and comfortable in the home.
+Good relationships with staff were evident.

-The findings of this report will provide the home with the necessary information to assist them to fulfil their responsibilities, enhance practice and residents experience.
+The findings of this report will provide the home with the necessary information to assist them to fulfil their responsibilities, enhance practice and residents' experience.